-It would seem that to supply norms for such evaluations, logic requires an authority to back itself up.
+It would seem that to supply norms of such an evaluation, logic requires an authority to back them up.
 Where does the authority come from?
 Presumably not from the practices, for they are exactly that which is to be subjected to the authority.
-Hence we need to find the authority elsewhere, and anchoring the laws of logic either in some transcendental structures of the human mind or in objective reality - like the laws of physics - might seem the plausible option.
+Hence we need to find the authority elsewhere, and anchoring the laws of logic in objective reality - like the laws of physics - seems to be a plausible option.

 In this paper I argue that this option is not really viable and that we must seek elsewhere.
 In particular, I urge that our practices of the kind of GOGAR already have a normative dimension.
-Doing their theories, we are already tracking their inherent norms, and doing their logical theories we are involving ourselves not only with reporting the norms (i.e. stating that they are in force), but also making these implicit norms explicit as norms (viz. stating them as instructions for what we should do).
-Therefore, logic draws its authority from the very practices it is the theory of, possibly amplifying them by solidifying the norms which it finds, in a blurry form, in natural languages into the exact explicit norms we know from logic courses.
+Doing their theories, we track their inherent norms, and doing their logical theories means not only reporting the norms (i.e. stating that they are in force), but rather making these implicit norms explicit as norms (viz. stating them as instructions what we should do).
+Therefore, logic draws its authority from the very practices it is the theory of, possibly amplifying them by solidifying the norms which it finds in natural language in a blurry form into the exact explicit norms we know from logic courses.